beardevv/FindMe/README.md

 # FindMe ⛅

-A social media application to connect with people in your local area.
+A social media platform to connect with people in your local area

+Frontend stack:

+- React

+Backend stack:

+- MongoDB
+- Express